Skip to content

 Follow these steps to ensure that the container works as expected:

-1. In the left navigation menu, click Runtime.
+1. In the left navigation menu, click Runtime under DevOps.

-2. In the Runtime pane, check the details to confirm that the container works as expected.
+2. On the Runtime page, check the details to confirm that the container works as expected.
 If the container does not start, check the events and conditions to see if any of the probes are causing the container to fail.